 Acting is a calling, an aspiration to the extraordinary.
 It is the purest examination of human nature.
 Mastering the craft requires innate talent, but it also demands discipline, perception and a strong technical foundation.
 AMDA's acting programs are designed to provide artistic performance training for stage, film and television.Apply Now

-Bachelor of Fine Arts - Acting
+Bachelor of Fine Arts: Acting

-The program begins with a focus on the actor's imagination and an exploration of his or her inner resources as they relate to the external demands of the craft.
+The Studio Program is a rigorous four-term practice-driven curriculum designed to prepare students for a career as a working actor.
+Students will learn the essential concepts and techniques of effective movement, vocal control, and character development.
+Training begins with a focus on the actor's imagination and an exploration of his or her inner resources as they relate to the external demands of the craft.
 Students are then quickly challenged to apply learned techniques — such as composing a visual and vocal score — to portray rich, believable characters.
 In the final term, coursework is focused on industry and career preparation, including an original showcase production experience.
 Each showcase is crafted based on the unique and individual cast members assigned as a company.
 This specialized fourth-term curriculum prepares actors to enter the performing industry with skill, confidence and a professional work ethic.